-How boys change: Height
+How boys change:

+Height

-Boys start growing taller a little later than girls but also grow until they are a little older.
+Boys start growing taller a little later than girls, but also keep growing until they are a little older.
 All boys grow at different rates.
 Some boys will be very tall and others will be shorter.
-How tall you grow depends on how tall your parents, grandparents or other relatives are.
+How tall you grow depends on how tall your parents, grandparents, or other relatives are.